santanurathod/santanurathod.github.io/_site/README.md

 # Academic Derrick — Minimal Theme for Jekyll

-Derrick is a clean minimal and fast theme for a personal blog.
+Who's derrick is a clean minimal and fast theme for a personal blog.
 See the original repo for full details.

 I made some major edits to the Derrick blogging theme to make it more suitable for an academic page.
 My goal was to create an academic page that has a more photographer-blog like feel and less sterile.